Localized calculus for the Hecke category

-\begin{remark} In \cite{SB} Soergel proves that hom spaces between Soergel bimodules are free when the realization is reflection faithful and the base ring $\Bbbk$ is an infnite field for which $2 \ne 0$.
+\begin{remark} In \cite{SB} Soergel proves that hom spaces between Soergel bimodules are free when the realization is reflection faithful and the base ring $\Bbbk$ is an infinite field for which $2 \ne 0$.
 The assumption that the field is infinite can easily be removed (it is only used to identify functions with elements in the symmetric algebra).
 The other assumptions, particularly reflection faithfulness, appear more serious, and we do not know in what generality to expect them to be true.
 This is one of the motivations for studying the diagrammatic incarnation of the Hecke category, rather than Soergel bimodules.
 For an exciting recent approach which is more bimodule theoretic, see \cite{Abe}. \end{remark}

 In \cite{EW} we did not define the functor $\Lambda$ explicitly as we have done in this paper.
 Instead we defined the mixed calculus, and used it to argue that $\Lambda$ could be defined explicitly (as in \S\ref{sec:heuristics}) using the mixed calculus.
 In our own unpublished computations we had computed the matrices associated to the univalent, trivalent, and $2m$-valent vertices for $m \le 5$, and we checked all the relations involving these generators; this much we asserted in \cite{EW}.
 At that time, we did not know the formula \eqref{eq:2} for the $2m$-valent vertex in general, and as such, we could not have checked the two color relations explicitly for all $m$.